michaeltlombardi/pentola-book/manuscript/03-craft/b-alchemy.md

 Alchemists, more than most, seek to discover new and inventive dweomers and to produce potions, salves, powders, and foods which produce special effects.

-While maximum complexity is still governed by their Crafting skill bonus, Crafters may choose to apply dweomers using their art skill bonus instead.
+While technically still part of the Craft, crafters may choose to apply dweomers as alchemical formulae using their Alchemy skill bonus instead of their Crafting one.

-Except as noted below, applying dweomers through art follows the same rules and steps as ritually applying dweomers.
+Except as noted below, applying dweomers through alchemy follows the same rules and steps as ritually applying dweomers.

 ## Researching an Alchemical Formula